 Child Sponsorship Fund Management

 At Grace and Hope we believe in using God's dollars wisely.
 We account for every dollar spent.
-Our books are audited annually.
 We use a web-based accounting system designed for non-profit entities.
 This system gives all board members access to reports needed to ensure fiscal responsibility.
 One motivator for starting GHC was the desire to see more money reach children in need.
 Given this desire, we take fiscal management very seriously.

-Our board of directors and orphanage representatives are volunteers and there are no paid staff outside of China.
-Currently, the key staff positions in China are paid by the Board of Directors.
+Our board of directors are volunteers.
 No sponsorship funds are used to pay these key people.
 Administrative funds are used to pay staff dedicated to oversight and management of specific orphanages.

 We try to associate one sponsor with one child.
 In some instances a donor can choose to participate in sponsorship.
 In these cases, more than one sponsor can be assigned to a child.
 Because we strive to develop a one child to one sponsor relationship, our sponsorship costs can be higher than other charities.

-The amount charged to sponsor a child in a particular orphanage is based upon the actual cost and the average cost within the province.
+The amount charged to sponsor a child in a particular orphanage is based upon the actual cost and the average cost within that area.
 Sponsorship funds are divided into three categories: 1) Direct sponsorship, 2) Contingency, and 3) Administration.

 Direct sponsorship costs vary from city to city.
 The cost is generally higher in larger cities.
 These funds are paid to the orphanage on a monthly basis.
 All funds are transferred electronically to the orphanage's bank account.
 This transfer process reduces the possibility of mismanagement.
 All funds are transferred after the foster care services have been provided.
 No funds are paid in advance of services.
 On average, the amount paid to the orphanage to cover foster care costs represents 80 percent of the total sponsorship paid by a donor.